 While many institutions are pursuing more research funding from industry partners and foundations, most are not recovering all of their facilities and administrative (F&A) costs.
-This insight outlines how research leaders should approach F&A rates and policies for industry partners and foundations so they can maximize F&A recovery.
+This research report outlines how research leaders should approach F&A rates and policies for industry partners and foundations so they can maximize F&A recovery.

 F&A rates for industry partners